-The same applies to managers, employees, customers, and anybody else whose support you need: are they on the bus or off the bus?
+The same applies to your managers, employees, customers, and anybody else whose support you need: are they on your bus or off your bus?
 Will they lead, follow, or get out of the way?
+Choose!

-The more you inspire people to want to travel with you through an imperfect, churning world, the more you will build a team that actively works to find the opportunities in every problem that arises, instead of questioning each step of the way.
+The more you inspire people to want to travel with you through this imperfect, churning world, the more you will build a team that actively works to find the opportunities in every problem instead of questioning every step of the way.

-How committed currently are you to the work you do?
-Have you decided to be on the bus, off the bus, or are you not sure?
-What about the people you work with — how committed are they?
-And what would happen if you changed any of that?
+How committed are you currently to the work you do?
+Have you decided whether you are on the bus, off the bus, or not sure?
+What about the people you work with?
+What would happen if you changed any of that?